 I still had no feeling from the waist down, but it didn’t take too long for that to come back.
 I was wheeled back to my room, and we were able to spend some alone time with little man.
 During this time, the catheter stayed in and the inflatable boots stayed on.
 Both of these were taken off/out later that day.
 I have talked to some women that really hated the boots, but I personally loved them; the pressure is awesome!
 Unfortunately, I also apparently threw up at some point during this time, but have no recollection doing so!
 Not sure if it was a side effect from the spinal block, or from being moved after surgery.
 Either way, I’m glad I don’t remember, haha!

-After having a c-section, most hospitals will want you to stay three nights.
+After having a c-section, most hospitals will want you to stay two to three nights.
 Throughout this time the nurses will check on you and the baby.
-Three questions you will hear over and over are: “Are you passing gas?”
-Are you getting up and moving?”
-“Have you had a bowel movement?”
-Just like delivering naturally, you will still bleed and you will still have trouble with your first bowel movement.
-The gas question is to make sure everything is working right inside your body, after all, you were just cut open!
-The question regarding moving, is also very important!
+They will also make sure that you are getting up and moving.
+I know it sounds like a terrible thing to do after just having surgery, but it will help the healing process.
 You should get up and move not long after you get feeling back in your legs.
 Believe me, it is the very last thing you are going to want to do!
 But just try walking to the bathroom and back.
+It will get easier every time!

 At Home Care: